AI IN MARKETING2025-12-23

 Never before have customers been more in control of the retail trade than today.
 But are they really?
 Or has the retailer wrested control of the exchange?
 Let’s revisit this in the light of new technologies and sensors deployed in this “game”.

-Improving the scale of procurement they drove down the purchase price of things like Levi’s Jeans to the detriment of the manufacturer.
+By increasing procurement scale, they drove down the purchase price of items like Levi’s Jeans to the detriment of the manufacturer.

-Superior logistics, data warehousing, POS systems, and strategic placement of stores – the retailer was in total control of the retail trade.
+Superior logistics, data warehousing, POS systems, and strategic store placement – the retailer was in total control of retail trade.

 With the advent of the Internet, everything changed.
-The balance of power was in favor of the retailer.
-The customer was just the bystander in this game of thrones.
+The balance of power was in the retailer's favor.
+The customer was just a bystander in this game of thrones.

-The retailer squeezed the manufacturer through logistics, aggregation of demand, not sharing information about the end customer with the manufacturer, among other things.
+The retailer squeezed the manufacturer through logistics, demand aggregation, and a lack of information sharing about the end customer, among other things.

 Information was deployed as a weapon in the negotiations between the retailer and the supplier.

-With the advent of the Internet, the suppliers set up their own storefronts on the Web to reach out to the customer.
+With the advent of the Internet, suppliers set up their own storefronts on the Web to reach customers.

-Third-party logistics (TPL) companies became the best friend of the manufacturer.
+Third-party logistics (TPL) companies have become the manufacturer's best friend.

-There was a need for self-learning programs that could analyze the data instead of human beings.
-This is where Artificial intelligence (AI) got introduced to retail.
+There was a need for self-learning programs capable of analyzing data rather than relying on human beings.
+This is where Artificial Intelligence (AI) was introduced to retail.

 AI programs perform better with more data.
 The more the data, the better the prediction.

-AI is changing a lot of industries but where its impact is visible the most perhaps is the e-commerce space.
+AI is changing many industries, but perhaps its impact is most visible in e-commerce.
 Because retail is an industry rich in data, AI can show its influence more clearly.

 How Artificial Intelligence has impacted e-commerce today for the retailer